Updated: Apr 20

 Check a local site for upcoming events during your stay; click the link below.
 I also provided a link to a pretty good YouTube video showing you the space needle and the views from the top!

 Ascending to over 14,000 ft above sea level, Mount Rainier stands as an icon in the Washington landscape.
 It is an active volcano - kinda scary right?
 Mount Rainier is also the most glaciated peak in the U.S. and wildlife abounds in the park’s ecosystem.
-I just love protected lands don't you?
-It's Earth's truth and it makes me love and appreciate nature so much more.
-I would recommend finding out the road conditions in the park before you plan your trip especially if you are planning on adventuring in the early spring.
+I would recommend finding out the road conditions in the park before you plan your trip especially if you are planning for early spring.
 Click the link to see a full page of experiences to be had at the park.

 The single vehicle fee into the park is $30 - a small price to pay for a very big and beautiful adventure.

 Open from April 1 - April 30th is the annual Skagit valley tulip festival, which is in direct competition with Amsterdam's tulip festival (in my opinion) anyway!
 For more information on the tulips and to check if they're currently in full bloom, visit their website below!
 This event has seriously been on my list of things to do for years.